COVID 19 Update

 How will Goldenhill Primary Academy allocate resources to support my child’s needs?

-The Academy budget received from the Local Authority, includes money for supporting children with SEN. The Senior Leadership Team, in conjunction with the Academy Business Manager, decide on the allocation of the total budget for Special Educational Needs in consultation with the Academy governors.
+The Academy budget received from the Local Authority, includes money for supporting children with SEND.
+The Senior Leadership Team, in conjunction with the Academy Business Manager, decide on the allocation of the total budget for Special Educational Needs in consultation with the Academy governors.

 Where a child has significant needs that the Academy feels it cannot meet, or no longer meet, the Academy will apply for a statutory assessment of the child.
 This may lead to further support being provided by the LA through an Educational Health and Care Plan (EHCP).
 Parents can also request that the LA carry out a statutory assessment of their child’s needs.